bronsonholden/capish/README.md

 clone when a new commit is detected.

-Rollbacks are not supported; to roll back to an earlier version of the code, force push to your tracking branch so it points to the desired revision, or use tags instead.
+Rollbacks are not supported; to roll back to an earlier version of the code, force push to your remote branch or use tags instead.
 New checkout directories are created both to encourage maintaining a stateless app and to abandon any existing cached files like compiled scripts and stylesheets, etc. so they can be rebuilt in a fresh directory.

-If automatically tracking a branch isn't your thing, you can use revisions or tags instead.
+If automatically tracking a branch isn't your thing, you can use hashes or tags instead.
 Triggering a code deployment is as simple as updating your cookbook recipe to use the new revision/tag.